PoisotLab/ms_straight_lines/manuscript.md

 ![**Connectance and linkage density can be derived from a model for links.** A) Connectance and B) linkage density are plotted as a function of species richness, for the maximum _a posteriori_ estimates of the flexible links model.
-In each panel, the colored line represent the median predicted quantity and the grey areas cover the 78% and 97% percentile intervals.
+In each panel, the colored line represents the median predicted quantity and the grey areas cover the 78% and 97% percentile intervals.
 Empirical data from the `mangal.io` database are plotted in each panel (grey dots).
 In A), the minimal
 $(S-1)/S^2$ connectance and in B) the minimal $(S-1)/S$ and maximum $S$ linkage